Middle Eastern Studies & Suleiman Chair Activities

-Currently, Sabri Ciftci, a well-known scholar on Middle Eastern politics and Associate Professor here at KSU, holds the Michael W. Suleiman Chair in Arab and Arab-American Studies.
-As the primary political scientist at KSU engaged in research on Middle Eastern issues and the current Suleiman Chair, Dr. Ciftci has published on a range of important issues in some of the discipline’s most prestigious journals.
-He has, for example, recently published research on the relationship between Islam and democracy, religion and anti-Americanism, and individual political and social behavior in the Arab world.
-Dr. Ciftci is the author of several books, with his first, Parliament in Turkey since 1876 (2006), being published in Turkish.
-Recently, Dr. Ciftci authored Islam, Justice, and Democracy (2021) and co-authored Beyond Piety and Politics (2022).
-While holding the Michael W. Suleiman Chair, Dr. Ciftci has presented in many academic conferences and received invitations from several universities to present his research including American University in Beirut, Princeton University, Rice University, and Illinois State University.
-Dr. Ciftci has earned many awards and grants for his scholarly work and teaching abilities and he regularly travels to the Middle East to conduct research and promote the study of Middle East.
+Sabri Ciftci, a well-known scholar on Middle Eastern politics and a professor in the Department of Political Science (K-State), currently holds the Michael W. Suleiman Chair in Arab and Arab-American Studies.
+As the primary political scientist at K-State engaged in research on Middle Eastern issues, Dr. Ciftci has published on a range of vital topics in some of the discipline’s most prestigious journals.
+Most recently, he has published research on the relationship between Islam and democracy, religion and anti-Americanism, and individual political and social behavior in the Arab world.
+Dr. Ciftci is the author of several books, with his most recent works being Islam, Justice, and Democracy (2021) and Beyond Piety and Politics (2022), which he co-authored.

 Middle East Studies Minor

-More recently, KSU established a Middle East Studies Minor, an interdisciplinary program involving Political Science, History, Modern Languages, Communication Studies, and Philosophy departments.
+Recently, K-State inaugurated the Middle East Studies Minor, an interdisciplinary program involving the Political Science, History, Modern Languages, Communication Studies, and Philosophy departments.
 The Middle East Region continues to play a heavy role in global economic, political, and business affairs.
-This interdisciplinary minor increases the knowledge of this critical region on campus and beyond and helps prepare K-State students for challenging professions requiring expertise in this area.
-Students must complete 20 credit hours with certain class requirements in order to earn a minor.
+This minor increases the knowledge of this critical region on campus and beyond and helps prepare K-State students for challenging professions requiring expertise in this area.

-As the Middle East Studies minor is an interdisciplinary program, the faculty of the program come from various departments at KSU.
+As the Middle East Studies minor is an interdisciplinary program, the faculty of the program come from various departments at K-State.